 ADA aware schools who are starting out in this journey are also welcome to let others know and share the ways they are working on becoming ADA recognised.
 An ADA aware school has undertaken training whole school with either a live presentation or the course in the School’s member log in area.

-An ADA recognised (accredited) schools are schools that is working on lifting the language and literacy standards in every general classroom across the whole school, whilst also applying suitable modification and adjustments where required.
-These schools are really self sufficient in looking after students with dyslexia and in fact all students.
+An ADA recognised (accredited) school is a school that is working on lifting the language and literacy standards in every classroom, whilst also applying suitable modification and adjustments where required.
+These schools are self-sufficient when it comes to looking after students with dyslexia.
 These schools have a focus on improving individual teacher training in each and every general classroom for ALL children.

 A celebration of trained and recognised schools in Australia, school initiatives:

 At the discretion of the ADA and the school, some schools can be listed on the ADA Directory as either; an ADA aware school or an ADA recognised/accredited school.
 Schools can also choose to create a blog for the ADA website to let all visitors know of their school achievements.

 ADA can also advise new schools about other ADA schools that have already been working on awareness and accreditation.